SNICScienceCloud/technical-training/model-serving/README.md

 apt update
 apt install ansible
 ```
-Now we have ansible packages install.
+We have ansible packages install.
+Now we will enter these IP addresses in the Ansible hosts file.

 i. prod_server_with_docker_6225  -> 192.168.1.19

 ii. dev_server_6225 -> 192.168.1.17

-4d.
-Open the Ansible inventory file and add the IP address in that file.
+6. Open the Ansible inventory file and add the IP address in that file.
 For this step you need to swtich to _root_ user.

 ```console
 sudo bash